 2. Austerity of Life

 Though coddled from his earliest days, Aloysius started living as strictly as a Carthusian monk.
 For example, though he had the finest cuisine available, he fasted on bread and water three days a week.
 While his six siblings were attired in the flamboyant costumes of the Renaissance, he chose to dress very modestly, often simply in black clothing.
 He avoided the parties held at the court and lived a prayerful life.

 In addition to this outward disavowal of court life, he embraced quite severe penances.
 For instance, he would get up in the night to pray, kneeling on the stone floor without a cushion; when it was cold, he would open the window and wear light clothing; he scourged himself with a dog leash, and practiced “custody of the eyes” in the company of women.
 This latter instance has earned him the reputation of being overly prudish, but at least his intention seems to have been pure.

 Undoubtedly, the piety of the times and his reading of the heroic deeds of medieval saints influenced his practices.
-To modern sensibilities, these penances seem quite harsh and even masochistic.
-However, he seems to have striven wholeheartedly for holiness.
+To modern sensibilities, these penances seem quite harsh and even masochistic, yet in view of his wholehearted desire for holiness, it is understandable.
 Additionally, it took real courage to forego both courtly pleasures and popularity and reveals that he was by no means a weakling.